yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 >        - {% icon param-repeat %} *"Insert Replacement"*
 >            - *"Find pattern"*: `(.)`
 >            - *"Replace with:"*: `\1\n`
+>    - Click *"Run Tool"*
+>    Now repeat those steps with the censored text.
 >
 >    > <comment-title>Explaining the above Regular Expressions</comment-title>
 >    > Regular expressions can not only find particular words, as you might be familiar with from regular text editors.
 >    > It is more powerful and can find particular patterns, for example, only capitalised words or all numbers.
 >    > In this step, we mostly delete unnecessary placeholders.
 >    > The first pattern we want to find is `\r`.
-It catches a specific form of invisible linebreaks that would create unwanted gaps in the comparison later.
+It catches a specific form of invisible line breaks that would create unwanted gaps in the comparison later.
 >    > We delete those by leaving the optional "Replace with" field blank.
 >    > The additional sed commands before replacement `:a;N;$!ba;` catch all blank spaces with this tool.
 >    > It is necessary only once to ensure that particular end-of-line characters are removed consistently.